-Student Affairs (253-692-4501) provides general information about campus resources.
+UW Tacoma's Division of Student Affairs (253-692-4501) provides general information about campus resources.
 It also assists students through various organized groups interested in educating the campus community about alcohol and drug use and related health issues.

-Psychological & Wellness Services (PAWS) (253 -692-4522) provides confidential mental health counseling and related services for currently enrolled UW Tacoma students at no additional costs.
+UW Tacoma's Psychological & Wellness Services (PAWS) (253 -692-4522) provides confidential mental health counseling and related services for currently enrolled UW Tacoma students at no additional costs.
 They provide consultation to faculty, staff, and university student families.
-Psychological & Wellness Services provides confidential crisis, individual, and group counseling; educational workshops and classroom presentations; consultation for students, faculty, staff, and student families; and referrals (when appropriate) to community mental health and social service providers and other UWT student services and resources. https://www.tacoma.uw.edu/paws assistance, financial counseling and employee support programs staffed locally in Washington-just like the many other benefits UW provides its employees.
-For counseling, critical incident stress management and other services. https://des.wa.gov/services/employee-assistance-program
+Psychological & Wellness Services provides confidential crisis, individual, and group counseling; educational workshops and classroom presentations; consultation for students, faculty, staff, and student families; and referrals (when appropriate) to community mental health and social service providers and other UWT student services and resources.

-Washington State Employee Assistance Program (WA EAP) (877-313-4455)-a free health and well-being program that is just for Washington state employees, based right here in our state.
-In partnering with the Washington EAP, UW will offer PEBB-eligible employees comprehensive work/life resources like legal
+Washington State Employee Assistance Program (WA EAP) (877-313-4455) is a free health and well-being program that is just for Washington state employees, based right here in our state.
+In partnering with the Washington EAP, UW will offer PEBB-eligible employees comprehensive work/life resources like legal assistance, financial counseling and employee support programs staffed locally in Washington-just like the many other benefits UW provides its employees.
+For counseling, critical incident stress management and other services.